mhizterpaul/video2mp3/README.md

 video to mp3 conversion service

-It uses Docker, rabbitmq, kubernetes, mysql, mongodb, minikube(optional),
-and k9s(optional) for developing, managing and running the application
+It uses Docker, rabbitmq, kubernetes, mysql, mongodb for managing and running microservice based application

 contains an api that authenticates and authorizes access to a video conversion service

-Feel free to modify this software to meet your requirements.